-Melania Trump In $2,100 Blue And Red Patriots Colors Jacket With White Pants Watching Cheerleaders With Trump
+Melania Trump In $2,100 Blue And Red Patriots Colors Jacket With White Pants, Watching Cheerleaders With Trump

-President Donald Trump and First Lady Melania enjoyed a performance of the Florida Atlantic University Marching Band, prior to leaving the Trump International Golf Club in West Palm Beach, Florida, on Sunday, February 4.
+President Donald Trump and first lady Melania enjoyed a performance of the Florida Atlantic University Marching Band, prior to leaving the Trump International Golf Club in West Palm Beach, Florida, on Sunday, February 4.
 As reported by the Inquisitr, President Trump gained attention for holding a Super Bowl party at Mar-a-Lago amid his contentious tweets about NFL players over the past year.
-However, Melania and President Trump were photographed upon arrival at the Super Bowl party, wearing blue, white and red outfits – but much different gear on Sunday.
+However, Melania and President Trump were photographed upon arrival at the Super Bowl party, wearing blue, white, and red outfits — but much different gear on Sunday.

 Whereas Melania’s outfit was decidedly sporty, President Trump once again wore a dark suit with his red tie.
-As reported by the Daily Mail, Melania donned a blue, red and white jacket – along with blue pumps – that showed an apparent support for the New England Patriots.
+As reported by the Daily Mail, Melania donned a blue, red, and white jacket, along with blue pumps, that showed an apparent support for the New England Patriots.
 The publication reports that the band performed, along with the cheerleading squad, to songs as varied as “Hail to the Chief,” “Boogie Wonderland,” and “Shut Up and Dance” by Walk The Moon.

 Additional photos show Trump shaking hands with the cheerleaders from the Florida Atlantic University Marching Band, as reported by the Huffington Post.
 President Trump and Melania were also photographed boarding Air Force One at Palm Beach International Airport, en route to the White House.